-Binary options are popular because they are relatively easy to understand.
-Easy to understand doesn't mean easy profits though.
-Binary options are different in the U.S. than they are in the rest of the world.
-Most foreign binary options brokers won't open accounts for U.S. residents, meaning if you want to trade binary options in the U.S. you'll likely be trading "Nadex options."
-Nadex is the primary binary options exchange in the U.S. Here's a basic rundown of how U.S. binary options work.
+Binary options have complications when purchased outside of the U.S. There is not as much regulation, opening the doors for fraudulent activities.
+Authorities advise staying away from foreign binary options presented via websites.
+This means that if you want to trade binary options in the U.S., you'll likely be trading "Nadex options."
+Nadex is the primary binary options exchange in the U.S. Here's a basic rundown of how these binary options work.

 Binary Options in the U.S. (Nadex)